-This paper provided new theory and evidence to characterize how domestic segmented labor markets shape the welfare consequences of trade.
+This paper provided new reduced-form and quantitative evidence to characterize how domestic segmented labor markets shape the welfare consequences of trade.
 I argued that under imperfect factor mobility, an external demand shock can improve alloactive efficiency, but uneven shocks cause localized increases in wages and consumer prices instead of reallocation, therefore limiting the extent to which reallocative gains from trade can be realized.